sabeerbikba/sabeerbikba/README.md

 ### A few things about me

-- 💻 I'm web developer, from Karnataka India 📍
+- 💻 I'm self taught web developer, from Karnataka India 📍
 - 🕸️ I am love to building websites with Next.js
 - 🤝 I like to meet new people simmilar to me
 - 🏏 I like to play and watch Cricket in free time